Xmonero/oxen-mq/README.md

 ## Basic message structure

-LokiMQ messages come in two fundamental forms: "commands", consisting of a command named and optional arguments, and "requests", consisting of a request name, a request tag, and optional arguments.
+QueneroMQ messages come in two fundamental forms: "commands", consisting of a command named and optional arguments, and "requests", consisting of a request name, a request tag, and optional arguments.

 All channels are capable of bidirectional communication, and multiple messages can be in transit in either direction at any time.
-LokiMQ sets up a "listener" and "client" connections, but these only determine how connections are established: once established, commands can be issued by either party.
+QueneroMQ sets up a "listener" and "client" connections, but these only determine how connections are established: once established, commands can be issued by either party.

 The command/request string is one of two types:

-`category.command` - for commands/requests registered by the LokiMQ caller (e.g. lokid).
+`category.command` - for commands/requests registered by the QueneroMQ caller (e.g. lokid).
 Here
 `category` must be at least one character not containing a `.` and `command` may be anything.
 These categories and commands are registered according to general function and authentication level (more on this below).
 For example, for lokid categories are: